Table of Contents

 Abstract

-Alzheimer’s Disease is increasingly seen as the major health in developed countries supplanting cancer and heart disease.
+Alzheimer’s Disease is increasingly seen as the major health problem in developed countries supplanting cancer and heart disease.
 The terror with which we respond to dementia, is grounded in a view of dementia as a monstrous descent, ambushing our healthy ageing through an incursion of pathology.
-The pervasiveness of this view can mean that other perspectives and even the views of those most touched by the challenges of dementia can remain unheard.
-Part of the cultural conversation around dementia is [...]
+The pervasiveness of this view can mean that other perspectives and even the views of those most touched by the challenges of dementia remain unheard.
+Part of the cultural conversation around [...]

 Open Access Review